 Greatly increased data rates also cater to mounting bandwidth needs, supporting the collection, centralisation and sense-making of data coming from an ever-growing range of sensors – from video surveillance cameras and IoT sensors to infrared and radar sensors on airborne or maritime ISR missions – including in remote and mobile locations.

 Together, its features assure the warfighter of even higher speed and more resilient and flexible connectivity, whether on land, on the sea or in the air, while supporting the adoption of advanced Network-Centric Warfare concepts.
 This includes artificial intelligence in the sensor-shooter loop, and real-time processing, exploitation and dissemination of intelligence.

 As governments globally seek out new connectivity solutions that are able to surpass current capabilities and speak to their evolving needs, we believe that O3b mPOWER will deliver on every front, allowing it to be a true enabler for the warfighter in the modern era.

-Glen Tindall, Head of Government Sales for Asia-Pacific at SES Networks, gave a presentation on Space Domain Mission Assurance for Government SATCOM at MiLCIS 2019.
-Watch his presentation here.
+Watch the presentation on Space Domain Mission Assurance for Government SATCOM delivered at MiLCIS Conference 2019.